DorFerenc/MeshGenerationPOC/README.md

 # Mesh Generation POC

 This project demonstrates the process of generating a 3D mesh from point cloud data using the Delaunay triangulation algorithm.
-It includes functionality for generating colored point clouds, loading point cloud data, generating meshes with optimal alpha values, applying texture mapping, and visualizing the results.
+It includes functionality for generating colored point clouds, loading point cloud data, generating meshes with optimal alpha values, applying texture mapping, converting to OBJ format, and visualizing the results.

 ## Features